What is a DO vs MD?

 Is there a difference between DO and MD?
 And if there is, does that make one better than the other?
 Do away with everything you may have heard about DOs vs. MDs, and read the facts about these two highly capable physician varieties.

-Upon graduating from medical school, students receive accreditations that signify their status as a physician.
+Upon graduating from medical school, students receive accreditations that signify their status as physicians.
 Medical school students can look forward to becoming doctors of medicine (MD) or doctors of osteopathic medicine (DO).

 We at Inspira Advantage understand that, while there are many similarities between the two, there are also some significant differences that you should know in order to choose the best path for your medical career.

 So, how is a DO different from an MD?
-The primary difference is the philosophy behind each approach but, before we can determine the differences between an MD vs DO, let’s take a moment to define each.
+The primary difference is the philosophy behind each approach.
+But before we can determine the differences between an MD and DO, let’s take a moment to define each.

 image of dots background

+If you’re curious about what the MD acronym stands for, it means Doctor of Medicine.
 Physicians who earn the MD credential attend an allopathic school.
 An allopathic school is a conventional medical school.
-It’s what most people associate with becoming a physician.
+An MD degree is what most people associate with becoming a physician.

 A doctor of medicine attends a four-year medical school where they earn their MD.
 After completing their school's program, allopathic students match into a residency, where they will train in their specialty of choice.